paritytech/command-bot/README.md

 ## Help <a name="pull-request-command-help"></a>

-`bot cancel`
+`bot help`

-Bot responds with an actual list of commands generated from pipelin
+Bot responds with an actual list of commands generated from pipeline.

 ## Example of one generic command Bench <a name="pull-request-command-generic"></a>